 Safety.
 Demolition and construction activities conducted at Kirtland AFB under the Proposed Action would result in effects on contractor safety; however, these effects are expected to be less than significant due to implementation of effective health and safety programs.
-No health and safety impacts from exposure to, and release of, asbestos and lead are expected.
-No effects are anticipated on military personnel or the public.
-All work areas would be fenced and appropriate signs posted to reduce risks to installation personnel and the public.
-The Proposed Action would include the operation of an armory at the proposed SFC; however, it would not result in changes to the method of handling and storing of weapons and munitions at Kirtland AFB and use of weapons and munitions is not expected to occur at the armory or the proposed SFC.
-Less-than-significant impacts on explosives and munitions safety are anticipated from operation of an armory at the proposed SFC.
+No effects are anticipated on military personnel or the public during construction or operation of the Proposed Action.
+Although access to the proposed hot cargo pad site is normally limited to authorized personnel, all work areas would be fenced and appropriate signs posted to reduce risks to installation personnel and the public.
+Construction and operation of the Proposed Action would include work within the QD arc of Pad 5 and establishment of a QD arc, respectively.
+Compliance with USAF explosives safety regulations during construction and creation of the new QD arc would result in less than significant impacts on explosives and munitions safety.